Young Inspector reports

 Scallywags Fun Club

 Scallywags Fun Club provides a fun place to play and meet friends during the school holidays.
-It costs £10 for 3-hour session and caters for children and Young People aged 3 to 18 years.
+It costs £10 for 3-hour session and caters for children and Young People age 3 to 18 years.

 Overall rating of 3 stars.